 - The quantity of matching to record and display.

-We attended ECOPIC 2016 in Madrid this November, taking our latest program with us.
+We took our latest program with us.
 CFL Patent PIPEline includes several distinctive features in the area of patent searching, not least the complete absence of a need for keyword/boolean searching.

-You can take a look at the screenshots we showed in Madrid, to much interest from patent searchers, by clicking here.
+You can take a look at the screenshots we showed in Madrid, to much interest from patent searchers, by choosing it from the Programs tab.
 Patent PIPELine is an API, so these screenshots are indicative of what can be done with the output.
 The programs ingest UTF-8 plain text and can return HTML, XML, JSON or whatever is desired by an end user.
 The output displayed on page 2 of the PDF is actually working directly from the XML source files where the matched patents are found.

 The report illustrated in the header is the result of starting with the ultrasonic surgical shears illustrative sample from the USPTO Examination Guide.
 The program is not using the title, but all the words in the sample.
 The numbers on the left are the number of terms it has found in common between the sample and each document shown.
 If this had been your idea, then you would quickly find out that Ethicon Endo-Surgery, Inc. had got there before you!